abtonmoy/video_analysis_pipeline_research/README.md

 #### Pass 2: Structured Extraction

-Use type-specific schema with temporal context enrichment:
+Use type-specific schema with temporal and audio context:

 **Temporal Context Format**: